HMS Abercrombie (F109): Service history

 On completion, Abercrombie deployed to the Mediterranean and in July 1943, she provided support at the Amphibious Battle of Gela during the Allied invasion of Sicily.
 On 9 September, Abercrombie was supporting the Allied landings near Salerno (Operation Avalanche), when she was damaged by a contact mine.
-She was repaired at the dockyard at Taranto in October and on completion, Abercombie arrived at Malta on 15 August 1944.
+She was repaired at the dockyard at Taranto in October and on completion, Abercrombie arrived at Malta on 15 August 1944.
 On 21 August 1944, whilst on an exercise southeast of Malta, she struck two mines and was again damaged.

 On completion of her repairs in July 1945, Abercrombie was dispatched to the Indian Ocean to support Operation Mailfist, the planned liberation of Singapore.
 She was near Aden at the time of the Japanese surrender on 15 August, but was not recalled until 11 September, by which time she was approaching the Seychelles Islands.
 Abercrombie returned to Sheerness on 2 November 1945.
 Abercrombie was subsequently used for gunnery training and also as an accommodation ship until 1954.
 She was scrapped at Barrow on 24 December 1954.